-course o ojectives: Student s will be able to: Unders and that how to improve your writing skills and level of readability Learn a bout what to write in each section Syllabus Units CONTENTS Hours 1 Planning and Preparation, Word Order, Breaking up long sentences, Structuring Paragraphs and Sentences, Being Concise and Removing Redundancy, Avoiding Ambiguity and Vagueness 4 2 Clarifying Who Did What, Highlighting Your Findings, Hedging and Criticising, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts.
+Understand that how to improve your writing skills and level of readability

+Learn about what to write in each section

+Units CONTENTS 1 Planning and Preparation, Word Order, Breaking up long sentences, Structuring Paragraphs and Sentences, Being Concise and Removing Redundancy, Avoiding Ambiguity and Vagueness 4 2 Clarifying Who Did What, Highlighting Your Findings, Hedging and Criticising, Paraphrasing and Plagiarism, Sections of a Paper, Abstracts.
 Introduction 4 3 Review of the Literature, Methods, Results, Discussion, Conclusions, The Final Check.
-4 4 key skills are needed when writing a Title, key skills are needed when writing an Abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature, 4 5 skills are needed when writing the Methods, skills needed when writing the Results, skills are needed when writing the Discussion, skills are needed when writing the Conclusions 4 6 useful phrases, how to ensure paper is as good as it could possibly be the first- time submission 4
+4 4 key skills are needed when writing a Title, key skills are needed when writing an Abstract, key skills are needed when writing an Introduction, skills needed when writing a Review of the Literature, 4 5 skills are needed when writing the Methods, skills needed when writing the Results, skills are needed when writing the Discussion, skills are needed when writing the Conclusions 4 6 useful phrases, how to ensure paper is as good as it could possibly be the first-time submission 4